Mental Health Facilities Richmond, VA

 United Methodist Family Services Child And Family Healing Center

-United Methodist Family Services Child And Family Healing Center is a mental health treatment center in Richmond, VA, located at 3900 West Broad Street, 23230 zip code area.
-United Methodist Family Services Child And Family Healing Center provides outpatient treatment and residential treatment.
-United Methodist Family Services Child And Family Healing Center offers activity therapy, group therapy and psychotropic medication to children / adolescents.
-United Methodist Family Services Child And Family Healing Center also supports LGBT, people with trauma and children/adolescents with serious emotional disturbance.
-Additional services at United Methodist Family Services Child And Family Healing Center consist of family psychoeducation, case management and suicide prevention services.
+United Methodist Family Services Child And Family Healing Center is a mental health facility in Richmond, VA, located at 3900 West Broad Street, in the 23230 zip code.
+United Methodist Family Services Child And Family Healing Center provides residential treatment and outpatient treatment.
+United Methodist Family Services Child And Family Healing Center provides activity therapy, psychotropic medication and trauma therapy to children / adolescents.
+United Methodist Family Services Child And Family Healing Center also supports people with PTSD, LGBT and people with trauma.
+Some other services available at United Methodist Family Services Child And Family Healing Center include education services, case management and suicide prevention services.

 Learn More